-Vanilla Pudding Pie With Raspberry, Kiwi & Mango Flower Petals
+Vanilla Pudding Flower Pie With Raspberry, Kiwi, And Mango Flower Petals

 When it comes to dessert, everyone's all about the cake, cupcakes, and cookies.
 But what about the delicious pies and puddings?
-Now it's finally their time to shine with this delicious vanilla pudding pie with pretty floral cutouts filled with fresh raspberries, kiwis, and mango.
+Now it's finally their time to shine, thanks to this delicious vanilla pudding pie with pretty floral cutouts filled with fresh raspberries, kiwis, and mango!

 For the vanilla pudding: